Particular/docs.particular.net/nservicebus/azure-storage-persistence/index.md

 ## How to enable persistence with Azure Storage Services

 First add a reference to the assembly that contains the Azure storage persisters.
 When working with NServiceBus Version 5 or lower this is done by adding a NuGet package reference to `NServiceBus.Azure`.
-For NServiceBus Version 6 and above the NuGet package reference will be to `NServiceBus.Persistence.AzureStorage`.
+For NServiceBus Version 6 and above the NuGet package reference is `NServiceBus.Persistence.AzureStorage`.

-If self hosting, the persistence technology should be configured using the configuration API.
+If self hosting, configure the persistence technology using the configuration API.

 snippet:PersistanceWithAzure